 - 1. Baptised Catholic children who are looked after or previously looked after. - 2.
 Baptised Catholic children living within the former parish boundary of Holy Trinity, Bilston who have a brother or sister attending Holy Trinity Catholic Primary school at the time of admission. - 3.
 Baptised Catholic children living within the former parish boundary of Holy Trinity, Bilston. - 4.
 Baptised Catholic children living outside of the former parish boundary of Holy Trinity, Bilston but within the |St John Henry Newman parish boundary who have a brother or sister attending Holy Trinity Catholic Primary school at the time of admission. - 5.
-Baptised Catholic children living outside of the former parish boundary of Holy Trinity, Bilston but within the Newman parish boundary. - 6.
-Other baptised Catholic children who have a brother or sister attending Holy Trinity Catholic Primary school at the time of admission. - 7.
+Baptised Catholic children living outside of the former parish boundary of Holy Trinity, Bilston but within the Newman parish boundary.

+- 6. Other baptised Catholic children who have a brother or sister attending Holy Trinity Catholic Primary school at the time of admission. - 7.
 Other baptised Catholic children - 8.
 Non-Catholic children who are looked after or previously looked after. - 9.
 Non Catholic children who have a brother or sister attending Holy Trinity Catholic Primary School at the time of admission - 10.
 Non-Catholic children

-Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
-This will reduce the number of places available to applicants.
-This is not an oversubscription criterion.
+The admission of pupils with an Education, Health and Care Plan is dealt with by a completely separate procedure.
+Children with an Education, Health and Care Plan that names the school must be admitted.
+Where this takes place before the allocation of places under these arrangements this will reduce the number of places available to other children.